Peldom/papers_for_protein_design_using_DL/README.md

 ## About this repository

 Inspired by Kevin Kaichuang Yang's [Machine-learning-for-proteins](https://github.com/yangkky/Machine-learning-for-proteins).
-In terms of the fast changing of **protein design in DL**, I started making this dynamic repository as a record of papers in this field for newcomers like me.
+In terms of the fast changing of **protein design in DL**, my colleagues and I started making this dynamic repository as a record of papers in this field for the newcomers like us.
 My notes of these papers are shared in a **[Zhihu Column](https://www.zhihu.com/column/c_1475864742820929537)**(simplified Chinese).

 ## Menu